jheidepriem/Tic-Tac-Toe/README.md

 ### Learning Goals:
 - Solidify and demonstrate your understanding of:
   - DRY JavaScript
-  - event delegation to handle similar event listeners
+  - Event delegation to handle similar event listeners
 - Understand the difference between the data model and how the data is displayed on the DOM
 - Iterate through/filter DOM elements using for loops
 - Use your problem solving process to break down large problems, solve things step by step, and trust yourself to not rely on an outside “answer” to a logical challenge